-Though obviously subjective and prone to biases, I’ve done my best to list the top 11 brands that manufacturer XLR cables.
+Though obviously subjective and prone to biases, I've done my best to list the top 11 brands that manufacture XLR cables.
 My decisions are based on personal experience along with the following metrics (in no particular order):

 - Company reputation

 - Accessibility of the cables (how easy they are to find/buy)

 - The company must currently be in operation

 With all that being said, let's list out the brands.

 The Top 11 Best XLR Cable Brands Are: